 a pair of programmable outputs.
 When activated, the outputs switch to GND, with a maximum load of 0.1A/12V.
 The factory-default setting of PGX is the ON/OFF function (operated by the instruction 81 / 80 or using ON and #OFF keys).
 PGY is activated if any part of the system is armed.
 The status of PG outputs is also transmitted to AC and UC wireless output modules by the control panel.

-GND common ground connection

-A,B E-LINE digital bus data signals.
-The bus output can be routed outside the control panel box.
+GND common ground connection A,B digital bus data signals.